Advertisement

 Tel: 01733 421060

-• Clear domestic gas and electricity debts and other priority household debts, e.g. rent arrears, council tax debts.
+• Clear domestic gas and electricity debts and other priority household debts, e.g. rent arrears, and council tax debts.

 • Purchase essential household items, e.g. washing machines, cookers